zhuangh/CarND-Traffic-Sign-Classifier-Project/writeup_zhuang.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799.
-* The size of the validation set is ?
+* The size of the validation set is 4410 .
-* The size of test set is ?
+* The size of test set is 12630.
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3).
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43.

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the data distributions, where x-axis is the the indices of labels and y-axis represents the size of samples for one category/label.

-![alt text][image1]
+Train Set:
+![Train Set][image_train]

+Test Set:
+![Test Set][image_test]

+Validation Set
+![Validation Set][image_valid]

 ### Design and Test a Model Architecture